meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - Tenacity, which is characterized by one's perserverence despite obstacles
 - Flexibility, which is the ability to adjust to situational constraitns.
 	- Powerful predictor of SWB indicators
-	- helps to avoid serious problems with the goals are un
+	- Helps to avoid serious problems with the goals are unattainable.
+- Self-regulation/managing one's health